 When China entered the era of the Shang Dynasty (1760 BC – 1520 BC), more than 70 different kinds of musical instruments were invented, and the instruments were divided into eight categories according to the material used (metal, stone, silk string, bamboo, gourd, clay, leather and wood).
 Later, they were further grouped into four classes based on how they are played (blow, beat, pluck or pull).

 The following is a brief introduction to China’s top 10 unique musical instruments.

 Qin Music: Riverside Mooring in Autumn Night (秋江夜泊): a Ming Dynasty music based on a poem by Tang Dynasty poet Zhang Ji.

 Poet Zhang Ji of the Tang Dynasty once travelled by boat and passed Suzhou.
 When night fell, the boat was moored next to the ancient Buddhist monastery Cold Hill Temple.
 Observing the lights on boats all over the river, the poet felt homesick and became sleepless.
-Then in the middle night he heard the sound of bell from the temple announcing the arrival of an incense bearer’s boat.
+Then in the middle of the night, he heard the sound of a bell from the temple announcing the arrival of an incense bearer’s boat.

-In the ancient China, there were four traditional artistic skills that were considered to be essential for any scholar worth his salt, that include being able to perform qin, play chess, compose poem and execute ink painting.
-Among the four, the qin skill ranks the top.
+In ancient China, there were four traditional artistic skills that were considered to be essential for any scholar worth his salt, which includes being able to perform qin, play chess, compose a poem and execute ink painting.
+Among the four, the qin skill ranks at the top.

-From Daoist point of view, I Ching is the theoretical principle that governs a person’s position in the universe and his relationship with the world around, while four skills can equip him to apply this principle to daily lives.
+From the Daoist point of view, I Ching is the theoretical principle that governs a person’s position in the universe and his relationship with the world around him, while four skills can equip him to apply this principle to daily life.

 As a well-controlled and refined emotion is a precondition for deep intellectual development and spiritual cultivation, qin play thus was regarded as the top important skill for a Daoist or a scholar to master.